1 + 2 + 4 + 8 + ⋯

 In mathematics, 1 + 2 + 4 + 8 + ⋯ is the infinite series whose terms are the successive powers of two.
 As a geometric series, it is characterized by its first term, 1, and its common ratio, 2.
 As a series of real numbers it diverges to infinity, so in the usual sense it has no sum.
-In a much broader sense, the series is associated with another value besides ∞, namely −1, which is the limit of the series using the 2-adic metric.
+However, it can be manipulated to yield a number of mathematically interesting results.
+For example, many summation methods are used in mathematics to assign numerical values even to divergent series.
+In particular, the Ramanujan summation of this series is −1, which is the limit of the series using the 2-adic metric.